Curriculum, climate and community (free webinar)

-We are delighted to announce the next instalment of our ‘Changing the conversation’ series – Sex, Race and Class: Muslim Achievement in Schools.
+We are delighted to announce the next instalment of our ‘Changing the conversation’ series – Curriculum, climate and community.

 An experienced educationalist of over 20 years, Lubna Khan is a serving Head Teacher in a large school in West London in U.K. as well as in the Middle East.
 Her current passion is her involvement in The Harmony Project, inspired by HRH Prince Charles, which connects the curriculum to real life and has nature, sustainability and wellbeing at its heart.